 In Section 2.6, I discussed some of the literature in the definitions of understandability and distinguished between a person finding a proof understandable and a person being confident that a proof is correct.
 In this experiment, instead of using any of these definitions I asked the participants themselves to reflect on what understandable means to them in the context of the experiment.

-A similar methodology of experimentation to the one presented here is the work of Jackson, Ireland and Reid [IJR99[IJR99]Ireland, Andrew; Jackson, Michael; et al.Interactive proof critics (1999)Formal Aspects of Computing] in developing interactive proof criticsProof critics are discussed in Section 2.7.2..
+A similar methodology of experimentation to the one presented here is the work of Jackson, Ireland and Reid [IJR99[IJR99]Ireland, Andrew; Jackson, Michael; et al.Interactive proof critics (1999)] in developing interactive proof criticsProof critics are discussed in Section 2.7.2..
 Their study sought to determine whether users could productively interact with their software, and they adopted a co-operative evaluation methodology [MDHW93[MDHW93]Monk, Andrew; Davenport, Lora; et al.Improving your human-computer interface: A practical technique (1993)] where participants are asked to 'think aloud' when using their software.

 In overview, each experiment session lasted about an hour and was split into three phases: